Drougnov/dashobard-copy/instructions.md

 </div>
 ```

-we'd have to add a class 'target_id' and a id 'target_id(number)' to the div.
-Like this:
+2. Add the class 'target_id' and an id 'target_id(number)' to the 'div'.
+The 'number' should be unique and can be any value.
+Here's an example:

 ```html
 <div class="target_id" id="target_id1">